monetamio/docs/en/framework/core/blockstrap-functions/README.md

 #### `$bs.slug`(slug) <a name="bs_slug" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

+This function is used to convert a string into something more sensible for URL structures.

 <small><a href="#docs_home">- back to top</a></small>

 --------------------------------------------------------------------------------

 #### `$bs.unslug`(slug) <a name="bs_unslug" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

+This function is used in an attempt to convert a slug back to a more sensible text string.

 <small><a href="#docs_home">- back to top</a></small>